sgratzl/d3tutorial/README.md

 ## Credits

-This tutorial is based on the work of [Samuel Gratzl](https://github.com/sgratzl/d3tutorial), [Holger Stitz](https://github.com/thinkh/d3tutorial) and [Alexander Lex](https://dataviscourse.net/2016/tutorials/).
+This tutorial is created and maintained by [Samuel Gratzl](https://github.com/sgratzl/d3tutorial), with contributions from [Holger Stitz](https://github.com/thinkh/d3tutorial), and based on a tutorial by [Alexander Lex](https://dataviscourse.net/2016/tutorials/).

 ---